Skip to main content

 Thank you to the East Valley Mathematics Leaders Group and the Peoria District Math Team for completing the Arizona K-5 Mathematics Progression Documents.
 The East Valley Math Leaders met throughout the 2018-2019 year to complete the work on the 6-Algebra 2 progression documents.

-The Arizona 6-Algebra 2 Progression Documents are in first draft!
+The Arizona 6-Algebra 2 Progression Documents are in the first draft!
 These progressions are living documents and will be updated when feedback from the field has been reviewed and agreed upon.
 The Arizona 6-Algebra 2 progression documents are one way to look at the progression of standards across grade levels and courses.
 The specific pathway that was utilized in these progressions is a progression around and through Number sense.
 Number Sense is the “big idea” across all the progressions.
-Number Sense then has pathways into Statistics, Expressions and Equations and Proportional Reasoning.
-Proportional Reasoning is giant and has pathways into Functions, Probability and Congruence/Similarity.
+Number Sense then has pathways into Statistics, Expressions and Equations, and Proportional Reasoning.
+Proportional Reasoning is giant and has pathways into Functions, Probability, and Congruence/Similarity.

-Please open the Progression document then click the link on each of the progressions to see how content progresses from 6th grade all the way through to Algebra 2.
+Please open the Progression document, then click the link on each of the progressions to see how content progresses from 6th grade all the way through to Algebra 2.

 *New Updates to the Standards Docs - July 2018 | Intro. to the Arizona Mathematics Standards | Glossary